-Ana Mazzei’s first commission for a public institution in Scotland or the UK is a large-scale site-specific installation.
-The Brazilian artist presents an unfurling series of rooms, filled with abstracted sculptural forms each pertaining to states of mind, which taken together suggest an open-ended narrative.
+Ana Mazzei’s first commission for a public institution in Scotland is a large-scale installation.
+The Brazilian artist presents a series of work over two floors, where abstracted sculptural forms pertain to states of mind, and taken together suggest an open-ended narrative.

-At once vivid in colour and offering shifts in perspective and viewpoint, each room could be a twist in a plot or a figment from a dream or memory.
-There is a deliberate sense of somehow being caught in a choreographed game, with sculptures that take on their own vocabulary of forms, conjuring half-remembered episodes or fragmented mythologies.
+Offering shifts in perspective and viewpoint, the installations create a deliberate sense of somehow being caught in a choreographed game, with sculptures that take on their own vocabulary of forms, conjuring half-remembered episodes or fragmented mythologies.

 Exhibition supported by British Council, Henry Moore Foundation and The Pipe Factory, Glasgow